People

 Profile

-I joined Leicester as a lecturer in 2006.
-Prior to this, I was an Andrew W. Mellon Postdoctoral Fellow at Rice University (Houston, USA) and a Postdoctoral Fellow at Monash University (Melbourne, Australia).
-My PhD was completed at Monash and funded by the Australian Research Council.
-In 2019, I was elected Treasurer of the British Association of Slavonic & East European Studies (BASEES), the UK's leading learned society for those researching the region.
-I am co-convenor of the BASEES Study Group on Religion and Spirituality in Russia and Eastern Europe.
-I am Reviews Editor of the journal Religion, State & Society and on the Editorial Board of the Journal of Ecclesiastical History.
-I am a Trustee of Keston Institute UK, a charity founded in 1969 to study religion under communist regimes.
-In 2013 I was elected a Fellow of the Royal Historical Society.
+I joined Leicester in 2006.
+Prior, I was an Andrew W. Mellon Postdoctoral Fellow at Rice University (Houston, USA) and a Postdoctoral Fellow at Monash University (Melbourne, Australia).
+My PhD was completed at Monash.
+In 2019, I was elected Treasurer of the British Association of Slavonic & East European Studies (BASEES), the UK's leading society for researchers of the region.
+I am founder and co-convenor of the BASEES Study Group on Religion and Spirituality in Russia and Eastern Europe and Reviews Editor of the journal Religion, State & Society.
+I am a Fellow of the Royal Historical Society.

 Research

 My interests centre on the history of religious tolerance and intolerance in the modern world.
-I have researched a wide range of related topics, from religious conscientious objectors in World War I America and legislation on freedom of conscience in post-Soviet Russia to the concept of extremism as applied to Jehovah's Witnesses in Putin's Russia and religion and the dissident movements under Soviet-style communism.
+I have researched a wide range of related topics, from religious conscientious objectors in World War I America and legislation on freedom of conscience in post-Soviet Russia to the concept of extremism as applied to Jehovah's Witnesses in Putin's Russia and religious dissent under Soviet-style communism.

 This research has led me to archives and specialist libraries in Australia, Hungary, Russia, Switzerland, the UK, and the USA, and to collaborate with other researchers around the globe.